ikennarichard/simple-api/README.md

 ## Overview

 This is a simple RESTful API built using Go and the `gorilla/mux` package.
 The API provides an endpoint that returns a JSON response containing an email, the current date and time, and a GitHub URL.
-The server includes CORS support to allow cross-origin requests.
+This part of the [HNG-12](hng.tech) tech internship program.

 ## Features